Trent Zimmerman: Career

 After working in the Parliament of New South Wales, Zimmerman became a ministerial adviser in the federal government of John Howard in the environment and heritage portfolio and later as an adviser to then Shadow Treasurer Joe Hockey.

-He was President of the Young Liberal Movement of NSW from 1992 to 1993.
+He was President of the Young Liberal Movement of NSW from 19921993 and Federal President from 19931994.

 Zimmerman was a councillor on North Sydney Council for two terms until the local government elections of 2012.
 During his time as a councillor, Zimmerman lived openly as a gay man and worked actively on LGBTI issues, describing the de-funding of the NorthAIDS program as "unforgivable".
 He also served as Vice President of the Sydney Gay and Lesbian Business Association.

 In the September 2008 Council Elections, Zimmerman ran for the position of Mayor of North Sydney, against the long-serving incumbent, Genia McCaffery who had been in office since 1995.
 He was unsuccessful, getting 40% of the vote, and later commented that "I worked very hard at it and I have no qualms at the issues I raised".

 During his time at Council, Zimmerman advocated on environmental issues around developments, including leading opposition to a controversial development in Vale Street, Cammeray.

-In 2012, Zimmerman was anointed as the moderate faction of the Liberal party's candidate for the state parliament seat of North Shore held by Jillian Skinner; but Skinner decided to stay in parliament, deferring Zimmerman's political ambitions.
+Zimmerman served on the State Executive of the NSW Division of the Liberal Party from 20062017.
+He was Vice President of the Division between 20112015 and State President from 20152017.

 In 2016, Zimmerman founded the North Sydney Innovation Network, to promote and enhance the fast growing contribution of innovation related businesses on the lower north shore of Sydney, bringing together people in business from different industries and sectors.

 Federal parliament

 Zimmerman was preselected for the Liberal Party for the 2015 North Sydney by-election, which was triggered by the retirement of Joe Hockey.
 Zimmerman had a considerable 12.8% swing against him on primary votes, but suffered only a 5.6% swing in the two candidate preferred vote.
 Zimmerman won the two-candidate vote of 60.2 percent against independent Stephen Ruff.
 In the two subsequent elections, Zimmerman has had relatively similar two party results to the by-election with 63.6% in 2016 and 59.3% in 2019.

 Zimmerman was sworn into parliament on 2 February 2016.

+Zimmerman was Chair of the House Standing Committee on Health, Aged Care and Sport from 20162022.
+As Chair, he oversaw parliamentary inquiries into allergies, hearing health, sleep health, vaping, childhood rheumatic disease, and the New Frontiers report examining access to novel medical treatments and technologies.